 Hukseflux recommendation for re-calibration: if possible, perform calibration outdoor by comparison to an identical or a higher class reference instrument, under nighttime as well as daytime conditions.
-Use nighttime data only to determine S.
+Use nighttime data only to determine S_0 .
+Do not change the constants a, b and c.